 Watermark views resident health and happiness as a key indicator of successful retirement living.
-Community programs developed to promote health and happiness are based on the seven dimensions of wellbeing: Physical, Emotional, Vocational, Spiritual, Social, Environmental, and Intellectual.
-Associates are also encouraged to participate in the creation and promotion of community wellness.
+Community programs developed to promote health and happiness are based on the seven dimensions of well-being: physical, emotional, vocational, spiritual, social, environmental and intellectual.
+Associates also are encouraged to participate in the creation and promotion of community wellness.
 Lifelong learning is advanced, especially concentrating on steps residents can take to promote wellness in their lives.

 Community Life Philosophy